psychemedia/storytelling-notes/gwion-bach.md

 # Ceridwen, Gwion Bach and Taliesin

 The tale of Gwion Bach, his encounter with the sorceress Ceridwen, his rebirth as Taliesin, greatest of the bards, and his adventures with the luckless Prince Elphin, is one of my favourite tales.
 The transformations are fantastic, and as with many Welsh tales, the pace is frenetic.
 Here is the briefest of summaries:

 > Ceridwen, the sorceress has two children: her daughter, Creirwy, is perfect in every way; her son, Avagddu, is everything his sister is not.
 Ceridwen vows to make a potion of Awen, inspiration: it will take a year and a day; and old man and a young boy, Gwion Bach, are brought in to stir the pot and feed the fire; ingredients are collected at auspicious times.
 The day of reckoning: three bubbles, rise, pop, and burn Gwion Bach on the hand.
 Hand to mouth, he sees everything that was, is and shall be.
 He flees, Ceridwen chasing: they change to hare and hunting dog, fish and she-otter, little bird and hawk, grain of wheat and hen.
 Ceridwen pecks, and eats Gwion Bach.
 A child is born, she cannot kill it, pushes it onto the lake.
 Prince Elphin, the luckless, fails to get salmon n the day they leap freely; sees the child — "radiant brow".
-It talks, it has gown to a young child by the time they get to Elphin's father's court.
+It talks, it has grown to a young child by the time they get to Elphin's father's court.
 Taliesin promises a great future for Elphin, with his help, and the young bard is adopted.

 ```{admonition} Ceridwen's Foul Son
 :class: seealso